t-raj/home-maintenance-app/README.md

-Final Project Childs, Raj
+Home Maintenance App
 =========================

-This application is a prototype in Java that is user interactive and helps homeowners/renters keep track of routine maintenance information.
+This application is a user interactive Java prototype for an app that helps homeowners/renters keep track of routine maintenance information.

+The app itself is located in documents/out.
+Provisioning and deployment information is located in the Vagrant and AWS folders.

 App Instructions
 ================